Holic75/KingmakerRebalance/README.md

 - Vital Strike now takes standard action and extra damage dice are no longer multplied on critical hits,
 - Singing Steel works properly,
 - Archaelogist luck works with Lingering Performance and Singing Steel,
-- Lingering Performance no longer allows to overlap different bardic performances.
+- Lingering Performance no longer allows to overlap different bardic performances,
+- Dragonkind I dragons bite and claw weapon are placed in main/off hand slots (so it can benefit from haste and feral combat training)

 Mod also changes stats of some npcs (optional)